 If you’re interested in iPad music production, iMPC Pro 2 may just be your new best friend.
 Not only is the software loaded with sample packs, but additional free sample packs are available as well.
 You can also record, chop, and edit your own samples using the iPad’s built-in mic or even an iOS-compatible audio interface.

 The software is primarily built for iPad.
 A separate app is available for iPhone, with a lower price tag that reflects its somewhat reduced usability.
 You can still get great results—it’s just not as easy to use as the iPad version.

 6. KORG iKaossilator

 Just like Figure, iKaossilator is a musical tool that breaks down the boundaries.
 It’s based on KORG’s pricey Kaossilator hardware, which uses an XY touchpad to manipulate the 150 built-in sounds in order to create weird and wonderful pieces of music.

 The provides you with five channels of sound, which you can toggle at will.
 You can then take these channels, remix them across your projects, and control your loops in real time. iKaossilator is as much of a performance tool as it is a creative one.

-It’s probably most valuable when generating ideas, rather than creating finished productions.
-It’s possible to export your creations, or upload them directly to SoundCloud if you’re into that.
+It’s likely most valuable when generating ideas, rather than creating finished productions.
+It’s possible to export your creations or upload them directly to SoundCloud if you’re into that.